opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 ## Updating an IP2Geo data source

-To update succesfully an IP2Geo data source, the GeoIP database from the latest-released database's endpoint must contain the same fields as those in the currently used database.
+To update an IP2Geo data source successfully, the GeoIP database from the new database's endpoint must contain all fields that the current database has.
 Otherwise, the update fails.

 #### Example: Update request